 Opiate Substitution Treatment Facility

 On December 5, 2017, Planning Commission approved Resolution 17-08 on a code amendment for opiate substitution treatment facilities.
 City Council considered that recommendation at their public hearing on February 21, 2018.
 After public testimony and Council discussion, Council President Roberts asked staff to return at a later date with more information regarding the options discussed at the public hearing.
-At the March 7th public hearing, City Council approved a revision to the ordinance as amended. if you have any questions, please contact Allan Giffen at 425-257-8725.
+At the March 7 public hearing, City Council approved a revision to the ordinance as amended.
+If you have any questions, please contact Allan Giffen at 425-257-8725.
 Select this link for more information.